elenamorton/passwd-generator/README.md

 * Allow the generated password to contain any numbers 0 to 9 chars, if chosen;
 * Allow the generated password to contain the `!$%&*@^` special chars, if chosen;
 * Use password generator signature in Java syntax as: `String generatePassword(int length, boolean uppercase, boolean lowercase, boolean number, boolean special)`
+* No dependencies on external libraries/services that could generate a password

 ### User Stories extracted from the specification